keenlabs/Keen-Docs/source/event_data_modeling/event_data_intro.rst

 Some things to consider when creating your collections:

 #.
 Events in an Event Collection have similar properties.
 For example, all Logins share properties like first name, last name, app version, platform, and time since last login.
 #.
-Events Collections for a given application share many “global properties”.
+Events Collections for a given application share many "global properties".
 For example, most events in your application probably share some properties like user ID, app version, and platform.
 It’s a good planning exercise to identify those properties that you want to include in every Event Collection so you can structure them the same way each time.
 #.
 When possible, minimize the number of distinct Event Collections.
 Let’s say you’re analyzing purchases across many devices and you want to compare them.
 You've got purchases from multiple versions of your iPhone app and multiple versions of your iPad app.
 It’s logical to think of creating separate collections for each of them, but it’s not the best way.
 Instead, consider creating a single collection called Purchases.
 Each purchase in your collection share many properties like item description, unit price, quantity, payment method, and customer.
 Additionally, you can include the property DeviceType (iPhone, iPad, etc) and Version (2.4A, 2.4B, 1.3).

   Since you’re now tracking those Device & Version properties for every purchase, it’s very easy to do the following:

   * count the total number of purchases across all devices
-  * count the total number of purchases where DeviceType equals “iPhone”
+  * count the total number of purchases where DeviceType equals "iPhone"
   * count the total number of purchases for iPhone app version 2.4A.

 Check out the :doc:`filters </data_analysis/filters>` page for more information on how to slice and dice your data.